Banjo-Pilot: Development

 After developing the GBA port of Donkey Kong Country 2, Rare staff were told they needed to finish Diddy Kong Pilot, but would have to retool it using elements from the Banjo series.
 Banjo was one of the IPs Rare retained after the Microsoft buyout, so the project was retitled Banjo-Pilot.
 The IP change came to light in July 2003 when Microsoft trademarked the Banjo-Pilot title.
 Rare's Paul Rahme said the retooling took five months.
 The game underwent "radical changes" during the transition; the graphics and presentation were altered, and different racetracks were added.
 Rare also removed the tilt controls as they were unable to improve them.
 The soundtrack, composed by Robin Beanland and Jamie Hughes, was unaltered as Rare was unable to implement new music.
 Staff who developed the Nintendo 64 (N64) Banjo games had little involvement, but the lead designer supervised to make sure the content was in line with the N64 games.
 Both the Diddy Kong Pilot prototypes and the final game use a Mode 7-style game engine, but at one point Rare switched to one that rendered environments using voxels.
 Rare quickly discarded the voxel engine due to frame rate problems that arose when characters and weapons were added.

 On 11 August 2003, Microsoft announced it would collaborate with THQ to publish Rare's GBA projects, including Banjo-Pilot, Banjo-Kazooie: Grunty's Revenge (2003), Sabre Wulf (2004), and It's Mr. Pants (2005).
 THQ released Banjo-Pilot in North America on 11 January 2005 and in Europe on 18 February.
-On 5 November 2011, Diddy Kong Pilot was released due to the (19 February 2003) prototype of the game got leaked online.
+On 5 November 2011, a Diddy Kong Pilot prototype leaked online.